apache/airflow/contributing-docs/testing/unit_tests.rst

 .. note::

-  For now it's done for 2.9.1 version only.
+  For now it's done for 2.9.1 and 2.8.4 version only.

 Those tests can be used to test compatibility of the providers with past and future releases of airflow.
 For example it could be used to run latest provider versions with released or main